polatory/polatory/README.md

 ## Platforms

-Polatory runs on x86 processors with AVX instructions (Sandy Bridge or newer).
-It is available for following operating systems and toolchains.
+Polatory runs on x86-64 processors and is available for following operating systems and toolchains.

 ### Ubuntu 16.04 LTS